DreamworldSolutions/dw-ripple/README.md

 ## [Demo](https://dreamworldsolutions.github.io/dw-ripple/demo/index.html)

+## Attributes
+- `primary` Set when ripple is to be shown in primary color.
+- `secondary` Set when ripple is to be shown in secondary color.

 ## Properties
-- `primary` Boolean.
-Set when ripple is to be shown in primary color.
-- `secondary` Boolean, Set when ripple is to be shown in secondary color.
 - `disabled` Boolean.
 Set when disabled. e.g. When icon-button is disabled, no ripple is to be shown.
 - `unbounded` Boolean.
 By defualt ripple effect are shown from the point where user clicks.
 If we want to show ripple always from the center (irrespective of the click position) then set to `true`.
 When this is set, ripple is shown in circular shape always.

 ## Theming
-By default ripple is shown in `--mdc-theme-on-surface`.
+- `color`: By default ripple is shown in `--mdc-theme-on-surface`.
 That should be ok for most places.
-When need to change it at special place, set said CSS property to any other color.
+When need to change it at special place, change host background-color css property of dw-ripple OR set `--mdc-theme-on-surface` CSS property to any other color

-it's opacity can't be configured as of now.
-If needed please raise a feature request.
+- `opacity`: By default ripple opacity is 0.12, That should be ok for most places. when need to change it special place, then directly change host opacity of dw-ripple.

+## How it's work?
+- Bind parent element click event, on Click of parent show/active ripple.